Best Buy Electric Showers

 Temperature recovery We time how long it takes for electric showers to get back to normal temperatures following a temperature drop.
 Some can do the job in a matter of seconds; others will leave you ducking out of the shower for around 30 seconds before the temperature recovers.

 Electric shower reviews you can trust

 Which? tests the latest electric showers from Aqualisa, Bristan, Grohe, Mira and Triton.
 We’ve come across good and bad electric showers from the same manufacturer, and found you can’t always rely on the brand to guarantee a stellar model.
 And this is where our reviews come in.

 Which? is independent - we work for you, the consumer, so you can be sure that our product recommendations are influenced only by our test results.
 We don't take advertising and we buy all the products that we test ourselves, so our advice helps you to make the right choice first time and avoid costly mistakes.

-Try a £1 Which? trial and you'll unlock our electric shower Best Buys, plus receive access to all our online content and get Which? magazine delivered to your door.
+Join Which? and you'll unlock our electric shower Best Buys, plus receive access to all our online content and get Which? magazine delivered to your door.
 You can also phone our Which?
-Legal Service and personal finance experts for one-to-one help, plus you'll get access to Which?
-Local, where members share recommendations for the best services in your area.
+Legal Service and personal finance experts for one-to-one help.
 Already a member?
 Log in now.